alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   - K-Nearest Neighbors took 1 hour 48 minutes to train for 5-folds.
   - Decision Tree only took 1.6 minutes to train for 5-folds.

-Random Forest will be used as baseline model, and we will tune the hyperparameters of Decision Tree and implement threshold analysis to beat the baseline score.
-Fraud cost costs higher compare to monitoring cost.
-So, to get a higher F1-score, recall score must never decrease.
-It either stays the same or increases.
-Recall score of our baseline is crucial here.

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">